MicrosoftDocs/learn/learn-pr/azure/msgraph-extensibility/includes/8-exercise-msgraph-schemaextensions.md

 Consent to the *User.ReadWrite.All* and *Application.ReadWrite.All* Microsoft Graph permissions to perform the API operations in this exercise.

-In the team bonding app, the employee will sign in with their Azure AD profile and must consent to the *User.Read.All* and *User.ReadWrite.All* Microsoft Graph permissions to allow them to discover their colleagues and update their own profile information.
+In the team bonding app, the employee will sign in with their Azure AD profile and must consent to the *User.Read.All* and *User.ReadWrite.All* Microsoft Graph permissions.
+Granting this consent will allow them to discover their colleagues and update their own profile information.

 ## Create schema extension definitions